 Finally, CPV is the only technology that allows any future highly efficient solar cell, even with significantly higher cell costs compared to conventional solar cell technologies, the opportunity to become economically usable for electricity generation.
-In other words, this means that CPV is a short cut to market that should be ready open and for new achievements or breakthroughs in the development of high efficiency solar cells.

 Recent experience in CPV technology at industrial level proved that efficiency is actually a very powerful driver for the cost reduction of the generated electricity, demonstrating a learning curve with a faster rate than conventional PV.
 Such experiences have also proven that CPV is ready for the PV market from a technical point of view, showing high productivity and reliability in the long term.
 Important progress has also been made in other key aspects, such as the bankability and insurability of the technology.
-However, the industrial experiences of large companies, such as Soitec (formerly Concentrix), also showed that efficiency alone is not enough to compete with the impressive cost reduction of conventional PV compared to CPV, which can be attributed primarily to its relative advantage in installed capacity (three orders of magnitude higher).
+However, the industrial experiences of large companies, such as Soitec (formerly Concentrix), also showed that efficiency alone is not enough to compete with the impressive cost reduction of conventional PV compared to CPV, which can be attributed primarily to its advantage in installed capacity (three orders of magnitude higher).